Schaumburg DUI Attorney With A History Of Success

 When an officer notices that a vehicle is behaving erratically, such as swerving in and out of lanes, failing to maintain a consistent speed, or driving through stop signs and red lights, the officer may pull the erratic driver over.

 After taking the necessary information from the driver, the officer might opt to have him or her perform roadside sobriety tests.
-This part can be confusing for driver.
+This part can be confusing for a driver.
 When you received your Illinois driver’s license, you gave implied consent to a chemical, breath, or blood test to determine your blood alcohol concentration (BAC).
 This means that if an officer asks you to take this type of test, you must take the test or you can face penalties for refusing a BAC test.
 Roadside sobriety tests, however, are not required by law and if you are asked to complete one, you have the right to refuse.
 Roadside sobriety tests can include walking in a straight line and turning and following the beam of light from an officer’s flashlight to determine your intoxication level.

 Defenses to a DUI Charge